cailhuiris/motty/README.md

-# What is motty?
+# Motty, Mock your HTTP!
-Motty is designed to build up the server imitating the restful api server,
+Motty is designed to build up the server mocking http protocol!

-Motty will make you work **even if the server is not developed yet.**
+so.
+It will make you work **even though the server is not developed yet.**

 You can readily make responses imitating restful standard.